15 Fun Pandas Facts You Didn't Know (Will Impress You)

 Pandas are not afraid of the cold.
 Even in temperatures as low as -4°C (25°F), they can still be found walking in groves of bamboo with thick snow.

-Giant pandas mark their territory by leaving their scent on tree bark through urine, rubbing scent glands, and other ways.
-The higher they are able to mark their scent on a tree the stronger they are is a general rule in the panda community.
+Giant pandas mark their territory by leaving scent on tree bark through urine, rubbing their scent glands, and other methods.

 There are Sichuan giant pandas and Qinling giant pandas.
 Qinling pandas make up only 18.5 percent of the total giant panda population.